bee344/asset-conversion-example/subxt/docs/README.md

 type AssetsCall = local::runtime_types::pallet_assets::pallet::Call;
 ```

-### Asset and Liqudity Pool Creation
+### Asset and Liquidity Pool Creation

-After that, we proceed to create a batch of transactions in which we crate the asset and set its metadata, as well as creating the liqudity pool and adding liquidity to it, minting liquidity pool tokens:
+After that, we proceed to create a batch of transactions in which we create the asset and set its metadata, as well as creating the liquidity pool and adding liquidity to it, minting liquidity pool tokens:

 ```rust
 async fn prepare_setup(api: OnlineClient<CustomConfig>) {